osnr/rpi-bitbang-ethernet/helpful-but-not-strictly-necessary/DEVELOPMENT.md

 Some weird issues (both trying to bootload the .elf and the raw .bin).

 - The .elf got loaded at 0x10000 or something instead of 0x8000, so all absolute addresses broke.
-This meant that the program often kinda worked, but references to data segments often got totally mangled, so it'd crash if you tried anything complicated.
-I think you might need to build the .elf in some special way to be understood, but eh -- I like the symmetry of loading the same .bin file that you could copy to the SD card.
+This meant that the program often kinda worked well enough to lure me into a false sense of security, but many references (e.g. to data segments) got totally mangled, so it'd crash once you tried anything complicated.
+I think you might need to build the .elf in some special way to be understood, but I'm meh on this whole approach -- I like the symmetry of loading the same .bin file that you would otherwise copy to the SD card.

 - The .bin got loaded properly at 0x8000, but the bootloader jumped to 0x8000+[some weird offset] instead of 0x8000.
 I got it to work for a